marsdrums/test-tutorial/visual-quality/index.md

 > [!NOTE]
 > Numerous variations of the ReSTIR algorithm have been developed to adapt to different rendering methods.
 In Jitter, ReSTIR computes global illumination by tracing rays in screen-space.

 These are the built-in solutions for computing indirect lighting and global illumination in Max 9.
-Which one is the best?
+There exist other succesfull algorithms and strategies for computing global illumination; to name a few: voxel cone tracing (VCT), surfels, virtual point lights (VPL), and instant radiosity.
+Each method offers its own advantages and disadvantages.
+So, which one is the best?
 Horses for courses!
 Go with what works.
+Remember that if Max 9 built-in solutions for computing global illumination don't fulfill your needs, you can always implement your own using custom shaders (all the FXs we discussed about in this article where initially prototyped using Max objects).

 # Environment mapping